Summary Completion: IELTS Listening Practice

 Click below to read the transcript and see the answers.

-The transcript is to be used for checking your answers and also reviewing the recording word for word after you complete the lesson.
+The transcript is to be used for checking your answers and also reviewing the recording word for word after you complete the lesson to see precise why you got an answer right or wrong.

 Islands, such as the British Isles, can be adversely affected by the introduction of non-native species.
 Many species have been introduced to Britain during historical times.
 Some species have been introduced with no adverse consequences.
 However, others have had a severe impact both economically and ecologically.